+1. Introduction: The traditional nephelometric measurement of turbidity requires an instrument that uses a white light source and meets the specifications outlined in section 2.1, below.
+The instrument measures a discrete sample collected into a cuvette and results are reported in Nephelometric Turbidity Units (NTU).

 Equipment and Supplies

 Field Instrument: Use a turbidimeter (nephelometer) or a spectrophotometer consisting of a light source and one or more photoelectric detectors with a readout device to indicate the intensity of light.
 The instrument must meet these specifications: